-A quality Soccer Kick much like anything takes time, repetition and knowledge of the right ball needed to be served in.
-If you want to become an expert and improve your free kicks, penalty-kicks or even bicycle kicks then search no further.
+A quality soccer kick much like anything takes time, repetition and knowledge of the right ball needed to be served in.
+If you want to become an expert and improve your free kicks, penalty kicks, bicycle kicks, corners or goal kicks then search no further.
 There are so many different positions on a field where you can hit a ball from and each takes a unique touch of class.

 Specific explanations and tips from professional players and settings to help you understand every unique kicking situation on the pitch.
 Expert advice on how to deal with it mentally as well as physically, especially with those pk's, nervous yet Baggio? or should I say Becks.